nin0-dev/Docs/src/content/docs/storing-data/accessing-settings.md

 Declaring settings is nice.
 However, what's even nicer is to access them and actually do things with them in your plugin.

-The `settings` constant should have a `store` property, containing a key-value store of each setting.
+The `settings` constant has a `store` property, containing a key-value store of each setting.
 Assuming that you properly followed the documentation, you should be able to access it from anywhere in your `index.ts(x)` file as it should be on the top-level.

 So, assuming the following setting: